ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 When we click
-Sync, our commit is sent to the remote Local-dev branch that we published to GitHub, and this action starts the Build Stage followed by the Deploy Stage in our Delivery Pipeline
+Sync, our commit is sent to the remote Local-dev branch that we published to GitHub, and this action starts the Build Stage followed by the Deploy Stage in our Delivery Pipeline.
+Congratulations!
+We have gone from beginning to end along this path to build a web application image gallery using the {{site.data.keyword.cloud_notm}} Platform.
+Each of the concepts we've covered in this basic introduction can be explored further.
+Good luck!

 ![pipeline_triggled_aftersync](https://cloud.githubusercontent.com/assets/19173079/24822828/f29efe26-1bbd-11e7-8b9a-c472ea03ee2b.jpg)
 {: caption="Figure 22.
 CD Delivery Pipeline" caption-side="top"}